Arshall26/gzoltar-plugin/README.md

 2. Copy/Paste the command in the `commands/listTestMethodsCommand.txt` file.
 3. Copy/Paste the command in the `commands/runtTestMethodsCdmmand.txt` file.
 4. Copy/Paste the command in the `commands/faultLocalizationCommand.txt` file.

+In the video below, gzoltar runs by the command line :

+[]